 So how can you collect this vital information across several touchpoints?

 Include feedback surveys in customer portals or appointment-scheduling tools

 A great way to get pre-arrival feedback is to include acustomer feedback system in the customer portal or appointment scheduling tools.
 The information generated from these systems can be used to provide a personalized customer experience that will keep them engaged and happy.
 It also sets them up to have a positive view of your organization before they move to the next step of their customer journey, which is typically arriving at your location.

 With the average person spending upwards of six hours on their phones daily, using this channel to get customer feedback at different parts of the customer journey makes sense.
 Even more so when you consider that speed matters when collecting feedback.

 The faster you send a survey out, the better the chance that the customer, patient, or visitor will fill it out and complete it.
-To increase completion rates, customer surveys sent out via SMS can be configured in several ways to improve completion rates.
+To increase completion rates, customer feedback systemswhich have the ability to send out surveys via SMS can be configured in several ways to improve completion rates.